ibm-cloud-docs/resiliency/bcdr-testing.md

 # Disaster recovery testing
 {: #dr-testing}

+Once you have a disaster recovery plan (see [Planning for Disaster Recovery](bcdr-pitfalls.md)), you don't want to find out whether it works or not when facing an actual disaster, so it is good practice to regularly test the plan.
+Testing will ensure that the plan works with the desired result and if it doesn't, changes can be made accordingly.
+Regular testing helps ensure that any changes in the workload environment are captured and adjustments made if necessary.

-Disaster recovery (DR) testing is what you must do to keep your ability to be resilient, hoping not to need to do it for real.
-There are different types of disaster recovery testing that you can do to verify your resiliency capabilities:
+There are different types of disaster recovery testing that you can do to verify your plan:

 - DR dry test
 - DR simulation